graphql/foundation/CODE-OF-CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the Executive Director, or, if the complaint involves the Executive Director, a member of the steering committee.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the Executive Director at [report@graphql.org](mailto:report@graphql.org), or, if the complaint involves the Executive Director, a member of the steering committee.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of  specific enforcement policies may be posted separately.
 Participants who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by the steering committee.

 ## Attribution